-- CMV is a highly prevalent infection globally and is capable of producing severe systemic disease mostly in neonates, elderly and immunocompromised patients. - However, immunocompetent patients can also be affected. - CMV involvement of the GI tract is the most common manifestation of an active CMV infection. - Primary CMV infection often cause an asymptomatic syndrome. - CMV can remain latent in the macrophages after the primary infection leading to reactivation at a later time
+- CMV is a highly prevalent infection globally and is capable of producing severe systemic disease mostly in neonates, elderly and immunocompromised patients.

+However, immunocompetent patients can also be affected with much less complications. - CMV involvement of the GI tract is the most common manifestation of an active CMV infection. - Primary CMV infection often cause an asymptomatic syndrome. - CMV can remain latent in the macrophages after the primary infection, leading to reactivation at a later time.